 Let’s face it, Halloween is the best holiday.
 It’s got everything: scary movies, fancy dress and plenty of sweets…but how to celebrate All Hallows Eve once you’re tired of trick or treating?
-Fear not, we’ve got you covered, whether you prefer to spend this October exploring the North’s creepiest corners on a guided tour, tracing witchcraft through ancient art-filled forests or just holed up with some horror films — there’s plenty of spooky goings on for the culturally curious to investigate.
+Fear not, we’ve got you covered, whether you prefer to spend this October exploring the North’s creepiest corners on a guided tour, carving pumpkins with the family, or just holed up with some horror films — there’s plenty of spooky goings-on for the culturally curious to investigate.

 Here are our picks

 The Blues Kitchen Manchester, 13 Quay St, Manchester, M3 3HN - Visit now

 On Friday 29th October, some of the best musicians in town take to The Blues Kitchen Concert Hall stage for three live sets of spooky, Halloween and voodoo inspired soul & funk.
 Get down early to make the most of £5 cocktails during happy hour from 5pm – 7pm, then stay all night to enjoy DJs playing timeless tracks late into the night.
 Halloween fancy dress is welcomed and entry fee, although get your name down on the guest list to avoid disappointment.